 In February 2016, the FASB issued ASU 2016-02 (Topic 842) "Leases."
-Topic 842 supersedes the lease requirements in Accounting Standards Codification Topic 840, "Leases."
 Under Topic 842, lessees are required to recognize assets and liabilities on the balance sheet for most leases and provide enhanced disclosures.
 Leases can be classified as either financing or operating.

-The Academy has adopted and applied Topic 842 to all leases effective July 1, 2019 with comparative periods continuing to be reported under Topic 840.
+The Academy has adopted and applied Topic 842 to all leases effective July 1, 2019.
 The Academy has elected the practical expedient package to not reassess at adoption (i) expired or existing contracts for whether they are or contain a lease, (ii) the lease classification of any existing leases or (iii) initial indirect costs for existing leases.
-The Academy has also elected the policy exemption that allows lessees to chose to not separate lease and non-lease components by class of underlying asset and are applying this expedient to all relevant asset classes.
+The Academy has also elected the policy exemption that allows lessees to choose to not separate lease and non-lease components by class of underlying asset and are applying this expedient to all relevant asset classes.